danvau7/very-secure-apache/README.md

 Extremely Secure Apache HTTP Server configuration files

 1. There is not a single place on the web you can find end-to-end Apache HTTP Server configuration.
 It's very frustrating.
 2. Config assumes Ubuntu 16.04+ and the latest version of Apache.
-For Apache you usually have to compile from source instead of downloading from the package repos.
+For Apache to get the latest version you usually have to compile from source instead of downloading from the package repos.
 3. Later configs will be added for CentOS7/RHEL
 4. Often directives are split up between files such as `httpd.conf` and `security.conf`.
 I decided to write all of my configs into a single `Apache2.conf` file, which isn't as common anymore, but it makes for easier reading.